HAWAII PADDLE TRIP

 What is the famous Hawaii Kai Run?

-This run is so good, Luke named his son “Kai” after this run.
+This run is arguebly the best downwind run in the world, Luke named his son “Kai” after this run.
 Hawaii Kai is a 20-minute drive from Waikiki.
 Luke sorts the daily logistics to get you and your surf ski there.

 For this run, you launch into the water, paddle out to China Wall, then turn right and downwind to Diamond Head, where you turn right and finish at the Outrigger Canoe Club (OCC).
 Out the front of OCC is where we do a lot of wave catching.
 Luke will show you how to catch waves, keep the surf ski straight, stay in front of the whitewash and stay on the right line.
 The smaller waves to get you started are the waves out the front of the Sheraton Hotel,